Hugelkultur at Mezzacello

 If you’ve never heard of “Hugelkultur” (German for Hill Culture) don’t feel bad.
 I had never heard of it either, but I knew I wanted to try it last year.
 Hugelkultur at Mezzacello is actually surprisingly simple, but labor intensive initially.

 Hugelkultur does a few other agriculturally effective jobs in an urban garden.
 It creates deep compost.
-It holds water just beneath the surface of the soil.
+It holds CO2 and water just beneath the surface of the soil.

 It has one major draw back though: Hugelkultur is a lot of work!
 And I mean a lot of work.

 The first step of building a Hugelkultur garden is building a trench to replicate the deep compost of a forest floor.
 Two 18″ deep trenches, five feet wide, and 12 feet long.
 If you’re curious, that’s 90 square feet of soil.

 Once you have a sufficient trench, you need to locate the proper wood to set into the trench.
 When we bought the two lots that comprise Mezzacello in 2013 we had to cut down nine silver maples that were at the fence line and had been tortured by our local electrical provider.